nvolungis/videoplayer1/readme.md

 #### showStats
 - Boolean
 - default false
-- show the heatmap, or don't (but you should!!)
+- displays watch and rewatch percentages as well as a heatmap of the most rewatched areas

 #### prefix
 - String